Auditing Crypto Cost Basis & Gains: Testing the Calculation, Not Just the Balance (2026)

 What drives the calculation

-• Internal transfers not treated as disposals (see internal transfer vs disposal);
+• internal transfers not treated as disposals (see internal transfer vs disposal);

-• Valuation source/timestamp for non-cash events.
+• the valuation source and timestamp for non-cash events.

 Why consistency across history matters